wp-plugins/subscribe-to-comments/readme.txt

 = I'd like the subscription checkbox to be checked by default.
 Can I do that? =

 By default, the "subscribe" checkbox is unchecked, but you can change that in the options (i.e. so that it is checked by default).

+= My subscription checkbox shows up in a strange place.
+How do I fix it? =

+Try unchecking the CSS "clear" option.